folio-org/folio-install/single-server.md

         --permissions oai-pmh.all --tenant diku \
         --admin-user diku_admin --admin-password admin
     ```
-    If you would like to specify an Okapi instance running somewhere other than `http://localhost:9130` you can add the `--okapi-url` flag to pass a different url.
+    If you need to specify an Okapi instance running somewhere other than `http://localhost:9130` you can add the `--okapi-url` flag to pass a different url.
 If you need to assign more than one permission set, use a comma delimited list, i.e. `--permissions edge-rtac.all,edge-oai-pmh.all`

 3. Create an Edge API key